Joint Authority Fisheries

-Across the area of the Northern Shark Fisheries, sharks are caught as bycatch and byproduct in other Commonwealth, state and territory fisheries.
-In Western Australia, the 2014–15 catch of sharks by other state-managed fisheries was negligible—less than 10 t (it peaked at 31 t in 2005–06)—as a result of a ban on retention in all but three non-shark fisheries (McAuley & Baudains 2007; Molony et al. 2013).
-The Northern Territory Government estimates that incidental catch in other Northern Territory fisheries is around 1 per cent of the total combined fisheries shark catch; retention is banned in some fisheries and limited by byproduct limits in others (Martin & McKey 2012).
+Across the area of the northern shark fisheries, sharks are caught as bycatch and byproduct in other Commonwealth, state and territory fisheries.
+In Western Australia, the 2014–15 catch of sharks by other state-managed fisheries was negligible—less than 10 t (it peaked at 31 t in 2005–06)—as a result of a ban on retention in all but three non-shark fisheries (McAuley & Baudains 2007; Molony, McAuley & Rowland 2013).
+The Northern Territory Government estimates that incidental catch in other Northern Territory fisheries is around 1% of the total combined fisheries shark catch; retention is banned in some fisheries and limited by byproduct limits in others (Martin & McKey 2012).
 Retention of any shark product has been banned in the Northern Prawn Fishery since 2001.

-Under a memorandum of understanding (MOU), Australia allows access by traditional Indonesian fishers to a limited area of the AFZ, off north-western Western Australia, known as the ‘MOU Box’.
-Operation Snapshot is an ongoing activity that aims to estimate catches by traditional Indonesian fisheries operating in these waters (Marshall et al. 2016).
+Under a memorandum of understanding (MOU), Australia allows access by traditional Indonesian fishers to a limited area of the AFZ off north-western Western Australia, known as the ‘MOU Box’.
+Operation Snapshot is an opportunistic activity that aims to estimate catches by traditional Indonesian fisheries operating in these waters (Marshall, Giles & Johnson 2016).
 In 2015, genetic analysis of 152 shark fins from nine fishing vessels identified 16 species belonging to the families Carcharhinidae (whaler sharks) and Sphyrnidae (hammerhead sharks).
-The two most abundant species by number were sandbar shark and tiger shark, which made up 43.4 per cent and 29.6 per cent of the catch, respectively, followed by spinner shark (Carcharhinus brevipinna; 7.2 per cent) and grey reef shark (Carcharhinus amblyrhynchos; 5.3 per cent) (Marshall et al. 2016).
-The observed species composition was similar to that found on other Indonesian vessels fishing in northern Australian waters; however, there was a notable absence of smaller inshore shark species (Marshall et al. 2016).
+The two most abundant species by number were sandbar shark and tiger shark, which made up 43.4% and 29.6% of the catch, respectively, followed by spinner shark (7.2%) and grey reef shark (Carcharhinus amblyrhynchos; 5.3%) (Marshall, Giles & Johnson 2016).
+The observed species composition was similar to that found on other Indonesian vessels fishing in northern Australian waters; however, there was a notable absence of smaller inshore shark species (Marshall, Giles & Johnson 2016).

 Status of stocks

 The Northern Territory Government updated a stock assessment of common blacktip shark and Australian blacktip shark in 2013 (Grubert et al. 2013).
-The assessment indicated that the species had recovered from depletion associated with the historically high catches of the 1970s and 1980s, when foreign-flagged vessels operated in Australian waters.
-Fishing mortality for both species was estimated to be below the level that produces maximum sustainable yield (MSY; 19 per cent of MSY for common blacktip shark and 12 per cent of MSY for Australian blacktip shark), and the current level of fishing effort was sustainable.
-Current biomass is estimated to be at 81 per cent of unfished biomass for common blacktip shark and 90 per cent for Australian blacktip shark.
+The assessment indicated that the species have recovered from depletion associated with the historically high catches of the 1970s and 1980s, when foreign-flagged vessels operated in Australian waters.
+Fishing mortality for both species was estimated to be below the level that produces maximum sustainable yield (MSY; 19% of MSY for common blacktip shark and 12% of MSY for Australian blacktip shark), and the current level of fishing effort was sustainable.
+Current biomass is estimated to be at 81% of unfished biomass for common blacktip shark and 90% for Australian blacktip shark.

 Genetic studies (Ovenden et al. 2009) of spot-tail and Australian blacktip sharks show little genetic variation in either species across the north, suggesting that it may be appropriate to manage each species as a single stock across the region.
 In contrast, common blacktip shark may have genetic subdivisions in Australian waters (Ovenden et al. 2009).
 Genetic studies also detected an apparent change in the relative proportion of common and Australian blacktip sharks in the catch.
 In the 1980s, Australian blacktip shark was understood to be the major component of the catch, and common blacktip shark was caught in much lower numbers (the ratio of Australian to common blacktip shark was estimated to be 300:1; Stevens & Davenport 1991).
 More recent studies have indicated a ratio closer to 1:1 (Morgan et al. 2012).
 In 2011, genetic research demonstrated that hybridisation was occurring between the species (Morgan et al. 2012).
 The results have increased the uncertainty in the status of the stocks, and the implications have yet to be fully assessed.